diahua/website/README.md

 | Mirror reflection | Colored reflection |

 ### Refraction
 Refraction is implemented for translucent objects, recursively casting a secondary ray in the direction of transmission given by Snell's law.
 Schlick's approximation of Fresnel's law is used to determine the ratio between reflected and refracted light for each ray.
+Note the reflection of the sky at the edges of the sphere in both images.

 | <img src="refraction/simple-cows_refract_1.01.png" alt="my alt text" width="300" height="300"/>  |  <img src="refraction/simple-cows_refract_1.33.png" alt="my alt text" width="300" height="300"/> |
 | Refraction index of 1.01 | Refraction index of 1.33 |